murkl/d2launcher/docs/README.md

 ### Share your own Tweaks Database

-You only need to share your webserver URL and set as `tweaks_url` in settings.
+You need to share your URL to your `tweaks.db` and set as `tweaks_url` in settings.
 Remember to update the tweaks database to create new local `~/.d2launcher/tweaks.db` from `tweaks_url`.

 **Note:** Feel free to open a PR and merge your tweaks into d2launcher as a PR.